Alker: Properties

-Its unit weight is lower than those of comparable building materials.
-Its shrinkage and expansion rates are low, and are comparable to those of concrete.
+Its unit weight is lower than that of comparable building materials.
+Its shrinkage and expansion rates are low, comparable to those of concrete.
 As such, it can be poured continuously without necessitating a contraction joint.
 It is characterized by resistance to water and moisture.
-The ratio of lime in the mixture can be modified in order to eliminate water-related erosion.
+The ratio of lime in the mixture can be modified to eliminate water-related erosion.
 Experiments on capillary water absorption have shown that increased amounts of lime in the mixture results in an increase in quantity and in reduced width of capillary canals, proving the material's erosion resistance.
-Compressive and shear strength and modules of elasticity and rigidity present advantages in terms of earthquake resistance.
+Compressive and shear strength and modules of elasticity and rigidity present advantages in earthquake resistance.
 Once the mixture is poured into a mould, the production process is completed, and a significant degree of rigidity is reached.
 It does not require curing and drying, providing economy of time, labor, and energy.
-Resistance to pressure is 3,5 - 4 MPa.
+Its resistance to pressure is 3,5 - 4 MPa.
 The lime in the mixture reduces resistance to pressure to a minimal degree, while increasing elasticity and resistance to impact.
-During pressure tests cube-shaped blocks fracture in pyramidal forms, comparable to concrete blocks, and do not disintegrate in the way unstabilized earthen blocks do.
+During pressure tests, cube-shaped blocks fracture in pyramidal forms, comparable to concrete blocks, and do not disintegrate in the way unstabilized earthen blocks do.

 Alker is not a patented material.
-It has been developed with the aim of creating a widely used low-cost Ecological Building material available for self-building as well as for larger sustainable architecture projects.
+It has been developed with the aim of creating a widely used low-cost Ecological Building material available for self-building, as well as for larger, sustainable architecture projects.
 A number of projects have been developed that are based on Alker (gypsum- and lime-stabilized earth) technology.
 Among these is cast earth, which uses the Alker mixture with the addition of a retarding agent in order to lengthen the setting time.
-If Alker is to be produced on the construction site, addition of a retarding agent is not necessary.
+If Alker is to be produced on the construction site, addition of a retarding agent is unnecessary.

-Stabilization of earth only with gypsum addition does not produce material with the same physical and mechanical properties as that with lime and gypsum addition, and increased amounts of gypsum result in raised costs.
+Stabilization of earth with only gypsum addition does not produce material with the same physical and mechanical properties as that with lime and gypsum addition, and increased amounts of gypsum result in raised costs.